Swann Memorial Fountain: Nearby vegetation

+Depictions in music

 The fountain was mentioned in songs by the pop punk band The Wonder Years.
 The song "Logan Circle" from their album The Upsides opens with "They turned on the fountain today at Logan Circle"; there are several references to the fountain and the city of Philadelphia in the band's lyrics.
 It is the subject of the song "Spit Fountain" by Philadelphia emo band Algernon Cadwallader.
 It is also featured in the Philly level of Tony Hawk's Pro Skater 2 and in an episode of the television show It's Always Sunny in Philadelphia, "Dennis Reynolds: An Erotic Life".